 Don’t let this fish finder discourage you if it doesn’t help you as much as you’d like.
 Some of the other options here are much more accurate.

 This castable fish finder is a pretty cool change to what we normally see in the market.
-The best fish finder offers versatility and user-friendliness, and this one offers both of those things.
+The top fish finders offer versatility and user-friendliness, and this one offers both of those things.
 Some people don’t like the fact that you have to download an app.
-If you have a problem with that, you likely won’t enjoy that either.
+There is also the upgraded model, the Deeper Pro

 Another issue that I see is pertaining to ice fishing.
 Most people will always use a fishfinder when ice fishing because it’s incredibly difficult to locate fish otherwise.
 Sometimes the weight of your body on the ice causes misreadings on the finder.